Mon – Sun: 24/7 Plumbing

 • Cloth/paper towels

 Take a tablespoon of olive oil, baking soda, and vinegar into one bowl and paste.
-Once it has reached a paste-like consistency, cover every inch of the faucet.
+Cover every inch of the faucet once it has reached a paste-like consistency.

-The great thing about this method is that it works fast, so after 10 minutes, it starts to dissolve calcium deposits.
-If most of the calcium buildup has gone within the first 10 minutes, you must wipe it off with a cloth or paper towel.
+The great thing about this method is that it works fast.
+After 10 minutes, it starts to dissolve calcium deposits.
+If most of the calcium build-up has gone within the first 10 minutes, wipe it off with a cloth or paper towel.

 Preventing Calcium Buildup